 You can freeze the extra slices and use them later as a keto sandwich for lunch or toast for breakfast scrambled eggs, for example.

 Next, beat together the four ingredients below into a shallow dish.

-Next, dip the bread slices or bread sticks into the egg mixture on both sides evenly.
+Next, dip the bread slices or breadsticks into the egg mixture on both sides evenly.
 Finally, cook the bread on a non-stick skillet, lightly greased with butter or coconut oil.
-Cool over medium heat until browned on both sides.
+Cook over medium heat until browned on both sides.

 You can serve your French toasts plain or with some of the keto toppings below:

 Yes, you can use my keto vegan bread recipe and use the vegan egg-free dipping mixture below.
 Then, dip and cook the French toasts following the original keto recipe below.

 One slice of keto egg loaf makes 3 toast sticks and serves one breakfast.

 The total carb for 3 keto French toast sticks or 1 whole slice of keto egg loaf French-toasted is 4.5 grams, including 1.7 grams of fiber.